 Of course, manual operatives can be deployed to monitor printers, and initiate stops to avoid overproduction – but this would be liable to incur human error and would be a very inefficient use of people’s time.

-Automating routine tasks, is one of the surest ways to free up non-utilised talent on production lines, and ensure an engaged, optimised workforce that is better able to foster a culture of continuous improvement, in line with Lean Manufacturing principles.
+Automating routine tasks, is one of the surest ways to free up non-utilized talent on production lines, and ensure an engaged, optimized workforce that is better able to foster a culture of continuous improvement, in line with Lean Manufacturing principles.

 “People often argue that automated systems eliminate jobs,” says Kulauzovic.
 “In reality, this is not the case.
 With Industry 4.0 you are likely to start seeing more highly-skilled job roles emerging – providing opportunities for reskilling, rather than job replacement.”

 Indeed, training this new generation of manufacturing personnel is important part of the Domino service offering.
 A range of bespoke training courses are available alongside all of Domino’s products and solutions, to ensure that production personnel are equipped with the necessary skills and knowledge to achieve the print quality, reliability, and efficiency, that modern production lines demand.